I devote this section to the magical and mysterious items I might encounter in my studies.

 Nature seems to be against entity rotation.
 Rather than a straightforward vector, Nature demands measurements in radians by which to turn horizontally and vertically.

 The cost is strange and multilayered too.
-Free if cast on myself, about half of an Amethyst Dust for other entities, and the natural aura of media surrounding a player elevates the cost to about a whole Charged Amethyst.
+Free if cast on myself, about half of an Amethyst Dust for other entities, and the natural aura of media surrounding a person elevates the cost to about a whole Charged Amethyst.

 Using precise manipulation of media, I can magically etch my signature onto any item!
 It must be done with my Staff as proof of intentionality.